Tibetan New Year 2017 & 2018

 Restaurant and Accommodation

-If you want to express the scene of local Tibetan family, you’d better contact a herdsman in suburbs of Lhasa in advance.
+If you want to express the scene of local Tibetan family, you’d better find a herdsman in suburbs of Lhasa in advance.
 You will get an unexpected result by visiting a Tibetan family.
 Tibetan New Year is in winter.
 It will be more perfect if you are lucky enough to catch up with snow, thus you can take pictures of snowscape and scenery of New Year.

 Want More Tibet Insider Travel Tips that you can't Find on Search Engine?

 Sign up to receive our insider advice, stay up with latest news, get most professional suggestions about how to plan a lifetime Tibet trip, and be the first to know our special offers.

 Thank you for subscribing to Tibet Vista Tour's Tibet travel newsletter.
 Check for your mail for a message from us.

 We'll be sending you super-value information, latest travel news, insider travel tips and our clients' photos and videos that will help you plan a pleasant and memorable Tibet trip.

 Travel to Tibet during Tibetan New Year, the most important festival for Tibetans, you will get a wonderful Tibetan culture experience and have a great time with local people.
 During the festival, people celebrate by some ancient ceremonies, dancing, and many local events.